Avamere at South Hill Photo Gallery

 0 CommentsComment on Facebook

-February is Black History Month, and 2026 marks 100 years of national Black history commemorations.
-This centennial celebrates the visionaries who advance equality and preserve the history of Black Americans, and the moments that continue to shape progress today.
-As we celebrate, learn some key historical moments that advance our world.
+As we continue our celebrations during Black History Month, get to know some influential individuals whose influence profoundly impacts our world.
+2026 marks 100 years of Black history commemorations, honoring the visionaries who advance equality and preserve the history of Black Americans, and the moments that continue to shape progress today.

 Keep following us to learn more throughout the month!